pudly/schmopera-hugo/content/articles/aria-guides-quando-men-vo.md

 categories = "How-to"
 date = "2015-11-06T13:47:00-05:00"
 lastmod = "2015-11-09T08:00:00-05:00"
-publishDate = "2015-11-09T07:55:00-05:00"
-slug = "aria-guides-quando-men-vo"
-title = "Aria Guides: &quot;Quando m&#039;en vo&quot;"
+preamble = "For our next instalment of Aria Guides, we're sticking with the tried and true pick of divas around the world, \"Quando me'n vo\" from Puccini's *La bohème*.
+It's got everything you really want in an aria: girl tries to make her ex-boyfriend jealous, and she does it by singing sexy lines and shimmering high notes.
+The basics of this aria are really about great technique and great rhythm, and your voice teacher is the one to ask about the former.
+This guide will help you keep the easy stuff easy, and get you to a place where you can bring Musetta off the page.\n\nFollow along with the excerpts below, or starting on page 129 of [this score](http://javanese.imslp.info/files/imglnks/usimg/2/24/IMSLP21947-PMLP50378-Puccini_-_La_Boh__me__vocal_score_.pdf)." publishDate = "2015-11-09T07:55:00-05:00" short_description = "For our next instalment of Aria Guides, we're sticking with the tried and true pick of divas around the world, \"Quando me'n vo\" from Puccini's La bohème.
+It's got everything you really want in an aria: girl tries to make her ex-boyfriend jealous, and she does it by singing sexy lines and shimmering high notes." slug = "aria-guides-quando-men-vo" title = "Aria Guides: &quot;Quando m&#039;en vo&quot;"
 +++